onzfonz/comp227/src/content/3/en/part3a.md

 ![nodemon output showing empty curly braces](../../images/3/19.png)

 The server will not be able to parse the data correctly without the correct value in the header.
-It won't even try to guess the format of the data since there's a [massive amount](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of potential <i>Content-Types</i>.
+It won't even try to guess the format of the data since there's a [massive amount](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of potential *Content-Types*.

-If you are using VS Code, then you should install the REST client from the previous chapter <i>now, if you haven't already</i>.
+If you are using VS Code, then you should install the REST client from the previous chapter *now, if you haven't already*.
 The POST request can be sent with the REST client like this:

 ![sample post request in vscode with JSON data](../../images/3/20eb.png)

-We created a new <i>create\_note.rest</i> file for the request.
+We created a new *create_note.rest* file for the request.
 The request is formatted according to the [instructions in the documentation](https://github.com/Huachao/vscode-restclient/blob/master/README.md#usage).

 One benefit that the REST client has over Postman is that the requests are handily available at the root of the project repository, and they can be distributed to everyone in the development team.